bobwade/axa-node/README.md

 # Node REST API Technical Test

+To set up this app:

+ * clone the repository
+ * run `npm install` to download necessary packages
+ * rename `./example.env` to `./.env` and fill in the details
+ * try the scripts below!

+## Scripts

+#### Run the app

+`npm start`

+The app uses Express, with the only other dependencies when running being body parser and dotenv, which stores environment variables.

+#### Test the app

+`npm test`

+There are end to end tests in the `./test/**` folder and some integration/unit tests alongside the code modules themselves.
+The test runner is Mocha, using the inbuilt assert library for node, and supertest to run the app for e2e.

+#### Lint the code

+`npm run lint`

+Using eslint with some basic configuration.

 ## Architecture

-My first thought was that this at it's root is a transformation proxy from the client side REST API to that of the origin server.
+My first thought was that this at it's root is a transformation proxy, from the client side REST API to that of the origin server.

 With that in mind I designed those two sides to be as decoupled as possible, so that any changes to the origin data or client side requirements could be made without having to refactor the whole code base.